Caradon Mining District

 Big skies, boom and bust

 This rugged, windswept and mostly treeless Area sits high up in a remote but beautiful corner of Bodmin Moor.
-Surrounded by gorse, wildlife and mining settlements the Engine House stand stark against the open moorland.
+Surrounded by gorse, wildlife and mining settlements the engine houses stand stark against the open moorland.

 Rising dramatically from the surrounding plain, the granite dome of Caradon Hill dominates the Area and is encircled by engine houses, chimney stacks, thousands of tonnes of waste rock from the various mines and quarries, and the trackbed of the Liskeard & Caradon Railway.